Get started by searching below:

 Yes.
 Since statutes of limitations are set by state laws, they may change over time as the laws get updated.

 While this can make it harder for you and your family to understand your own deadline, don’t worry.
-A skilled nursing home attorney will ensure that your case is filed before the current statute of limitations.
+A skilled nursing home attorney will ensure your case is filed in time.

 Do statutes of limitations vary between civil and criminal cases?

 Most nursing home abuse cases fall under civil law.
-However, they may sometimes fall under criminal law if there is an act of violence, such as physical assault or sexual abuse.
+However, they may sometimes be prosecuted as a criminal case if there is an act of violence, like physical assault or sexual abuse.

 Can I file a lawsuit after the statute of limitations has passed?